cs50nestm/cs50labs/variables/README.md

 Enter Your Age: -15
 ```

 You might see your program do the calculation correctly, but it doesn't really make sense, does it?
-How is on `-15` years old?
+How can one be `-15` years old?

 Some of the programs you write down the road will require that you only accept values within a well defined range.
 But for now, even if the response gives us a negative age, we an see that our program, though not validating our input, is working.